tleecsm/VoVTCG/www/data/cards.md

  - Power: 1

-<b>Spellcaster, Level 2:</b><i> While this card is recruited, you may play a Spell card with Level 2 or less.
-If you do, remove this card from the recruitment rail.</i>
+<b>Spellcaster, Level 2</b> (<i>While this card is recruited, you may play a Spell card with Level 2 or less.
+If you do, remove this card from the recruitment rail.</i>)
 <br>

 ##### ALP.ARC.002